matisanchz/voice-ai-agent/README.md

 4. Data is stored in the database for further analysis and segmentation.

 5. You can start and navigate through different sessions.

+## ✅ Example:

+In the example.pdf you will see a simple use case of the chatbot.